Flyers Win State Cup at Stompers' Expense

 There’s no question we can put together a women’s team that can compete with anyone.
 The only problem is funding.
 It’s something the sponsors haven’t gotten into yet…It’s just a matter of how long it will take to do it.

-Western Washington coach Dominic Garguile on his pregame instructions
+— Western Washington coach Dominic Garguile on Washington women's club program seeking varsity status

 We were hoping for 18,000, but the Seahawks, Christmas shopping, nobody knows these teams – it’s a lot to ask of people when everybody’s minds are on something else.